niall-byrne/ansible-workbench/README.md

 Once the templating is finished:
 - `cd <your new project director>`
 - `poetry shell` (to interact with ansible and molecule inside a virtualenv)

-A `master` branch will be created, allowing you to manage a separate `production` branch in [gitlabflow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) style.

 ## License